digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-08-28-metadata-analysis-of-gillian-triggs-reveals-personal-information-open-to-unwarranted-government-surveillance.md

 Digital Rights Watch Chair Tim Singleton Norton said many people were not aware of the depth of personal information able to be accessed by government authorities as a result of metadata retention laws that commenced in Australia in April 2017.

-“Every time you interact with someone online or using a mobile phone, it leaves a trace of where you were, who you were talking to and how long for,” said Mr. Singleton Norton.
+"Every time you interact with someone online or using a mobile phone, it leaves a trace of where you were, who you were talking to and how long for," said Mr. Singleton Norton.

-“It can reveal deeply personal information about your life, and the lives of people you communicate with.
+"It can reveal deeply personal information about your life, and the lives of people you communicate with.

-“Australian authorities are now automatically collecting and retaining everyone’s metadata and storing it for at least two years, with far-reaching implications for the privacy of normal citizens.
+"Australian authorities are now automatically collecting and retaining everyone's metadata and storing it for at least two years, with far-reaching implications for the privacy of normal citizens.

-“It’s unnecessary and wrong to collect this data on every Australian,” said Professor Triggs.
+"It's unnecessary and wrong to collect this data on every Australian," said Professor Triggs.

-“Being able to access this information gives authorities enormous power and insight into our private lives, power that could be used to target minorities or pursue political agendas.”
+"Being able to access this information gives authorities enormous power and insight into our private lives, power that could be used to target minorities or pursue political agendas."

-“There are ways people can protect themselves from having some data collected – by using encrypted messaging apps and installing a Virtual Private Network (VPN) for example,” said former Senator Scott Ludlam.
+"There are ways people can protect themselves from having some data collected – by using encrypted messaging apps and installing a Virtual Private Network (VPN) for example," said former Senator Scott Ludlam.

 &#8220;But rather than displacing responsibility back to individual users, we should be demanding less of this material be collected in the first place, and access should require a judicial warrant.&#8221;

-[Live Hack : Understanding MetaData][1] is an event hosted by the Melbourne Writer’s Festival.
+[Live Hack : Understanding MetaData][1] is an event hosted by the Melbourne Writer's Festival.
 When: 8pm, Monday 28th August
 Where: Deakin Edge, Federation Square
 This is a free event, no bookings are required.

  [1]: http://mwf.com.au/session/live-hack-understanding-metadata-2/